-- 1. Matthew 17:1 Jesus took with Him the three disciples He said would not taste death before they saw His glory.
+- 1. Matthew 17:1 Jesus took with Him the three disciples He said would not taste death before saw His glory.
 Fulfillment of Matthew 16:28 - 2.
-Luke 9:28-29 Luke emphasized that Jesus' purpose in going up on the mountain was to communicate with God the Father in prayer. - 3.
-Matthew 17:2 For a short time, the Lord's earthly body changed into its future resurrection form in His kingdom. - 4.
+Luke 9:28-29 Luke emphasized that Jesus' purpose in going up on the mountain was to communicate with God the Father in . - 3.
+Matthew 17:2 For a short time, the Lord's earthly body changed into its resurrection form in His kingdom. - 4.
 Luke 9:30-31 Moses was Israel's lawgiver and knew the pressures of being a deliverer.
-Elijah was the prophet of future restoration who knew rejection.
+Elijah was the prophet of restoration who knew rejection.
 The Lord fulfilled all these roles. - 5.
-Luke 9:32-33 Peter's impulsiveness prompted his babbling response.
+Luke 9:32-33 Peter's impulsiveness prompted his response.
 James 1:19 - 6.
-Matthew 17:4-5 Speaking from Heaven, God the Father interrupted Peter's babbling, commanding him to be quiet and listen to His Son, the Suffering Servant.
+Matthew 17:4-5 Speaking from Heaven, God the Father interrupted Peter's babbling, commanding him to be quiet and listen to His , the Suffering Servant.

-- 7. Matthew 17:6-8 Hearing the voice of the Father terrified the disciples.
-Jesus' words calmed them. - 8.
-Mark 9:9-10 Jesus' statement about the resurrection troubled the three men, but they obeyed Him. - 9.
-Why did the Transfiguration happen? - a) Contextually in John 6, Messiah had just taught the people Truth, resulting in their rejection of Him and the bewilderment of His disciples. - b) Jesus warned His disciples not to tell anyone as He began instructing them on His death, burial, and resurrection.
+- 8. Mark 9:9-10 Jesus' statement about the resurrection troubled the men, but they obeyed Him. - 9.
+Why did the Transfiguration happen? - a) Contextually in John 6, Messiah had just taught the people , resulting in their rejection of Him and the bewilderment of His disciples. - b) Jesus warned His disciples not to tell anyone as He began instructing them on His , burial, and resurrection.
 He didn't want them distracted from His teaching. - c) Jesus' difficult instructions prompted Peter's reaction.
-The disciples began wondering if the Kingdom was forfeited since the Messiah was going to die. - d) The Transfiguration was for the disciple's benefit because after the resurrection, they would declare all they saw and teach that the Kingdom would come in God's perfect timing.
+The disciples began wondering if the was forfeited since the Messiah was going to die. - d) The Transfiguration was for the disciple's benefit because after the resurrection, they would declare all they saw and that the Kingdom would come in God's perfect timing.
 2 Peter 1:16-18 - 10.
-Matthew 17:10 In discussing the Lord's statement about the resurrection, the disciples asked a legitimate question about Elijah's prophesied coming. - a) The disciples knew something about the prophetic outline that did not line up with their current understanding of the Kingdom. - b) They knew four facts. - 1) They had seen Elijah on the Mount of Transfiguration. - 2) They understood the Old Testament prophecy of Malachi 3:1 and 4:5-6 that the messenger would come before the Messiah. - 3) They knew that Jesus said He would suffer and die.
-This information caused the confusion because they were still focused on the Kingdom beginning at once. - 4) They knew that the scribes taught that Elijah would come beforehand and anoint the Messiah with oil. - 11.
-Mark 9:12 Jesus brought a neglected aspect of the Messiah's work into focus, namely His suffering and death.
+Matthew 17:10 In discussing the Lord's statement about the resurrection, the disciples asked a legitimate question about Elijah's prophesied . - a) The disciples knew something about the prophetic outline that did not line up with their understanding of the Kingdom. - b) They knew four facts. - 1) They had Elijah on the Mount of Transfiguration. - They understood the Old Testament prophecy of Malachi 3:1 and 4:5-6 that the messenger would come the Messiah. - 3) They knew that Jesus said He would and die.
+This information caused the confusion because they were still focused on the Kingdom beginning at once. - 4) They knew that the scribes taught that Elijah would come beforehand and anoint the Messiah with . - 11.
+Mark 9:12 Jesus brought a neglected aspect of the Messiah's work into , namely His suffering and death.
 The Pharisees didn't teach the Suffering Messiah. - 12.
-Matthew 17:11-12 Israel's national rejection of both John the Baptist and the Messiah meant that guilt for Messiah's sufferings would belong to that generation. - 13.
-Matthew 17:13 The implication behind the Lord's statement was that if Israel had accepted John and Jesus' words, then John the Baptist would have been the fulfillment of the prophecy regarding Elijah.
+Matthew 17:11-12 Israel's national rejection of both John the Baptist and the Messiah meant that guilt for Messiah's sufferings would to that generation. - 13.
+Matthew 17:13 The implication behind the Lord's statement was that if Israel had accepted John and Jesus' , then John the Baptist would have been the fulfillment of the prophecy regarding Elijah.
 Luke 1:76